tompeace/x-to-y/README.md

 # X to Y
-frontend app for converting thing into other things
+frontend app for converting things into other things